rhinolabs/boilr/packages/cli/README.md

 ### `boilrjs new [name]` - Create New Project

-Initialize a new Boilr project with TypeScript template and example routes.
+Initialize a new BoilrJs project with TypeScript template and example routes.

 ```bash
 boilrjs new my-api-project